jhpyle/docassemble/_docs/initial.md

 {% include side-by-side.html demo="auto-terms" %}

-You can also use `terms` and `auto terms` as [modifiers], in which case the terms will apply only to the question, not to the interview as a whole.
+You can also use `terms` and `auto terms` as [modifier components], in which case the terms will apply only to the question, not to the Steward as a whole.

-# <a name="sections"></a>Defining the sections for the navigation bar
+# <a name="sections"></a>Defining the Sections for the Navigation Bar

-You can add use the [`navigation bar`] feature or the [`nav.show_sections()`] function to show your users the "sections" of the interview and what the current section of the interview is.
+You can use the [`navigation bar`] feature or the [`nav.show_sections()`] function to show your users the "sections" of the interview session and what the current section of the interview session is.

 Here is a complete example.